allegory-software/many-machines/README.md

-MM is the complete opposite of tools like Ansible, Terraform, Puppet, etc. in that it is a fully programmable, bottom-up, DIY toolbox rather than a gargantual black box with 500,000 LOC all trying to convince you that you don't need to learn programming to be a sysadmin.
+MM is the complete opposite of tools like Ansible, Terraform, Puppet, etc. in that it is a fully programmable, bottom-up, DIY toolbox rather than a gargantuan black box with 500,000 LOC all trying to convince you that you don't need to learn programming to be a sysadmin.

 # Functionality